 Laser alignment is possible if the line boring machine incorporates a hollow bar.

-Find out more about LIne Boring machines by downloading the Buyers Guide or if you have a potential project needing this product right now please click here to get in touch.
+If you have a potential project needing this product right now please click here to get in touch.